ese5160/final-project-a07g-a14g-t02-a-p-a-t-h-y/A07G_README.md

 Ultimately, the data is being stored in a char array called rxCharacterBuffer and txCharacterBuffer which both have a size of 512 bytes.
 This data structure is passed to the circular buffer structure in circular_buf_init.

 4. Where are the interrupts for UART character received and UART character sent defined?

 The interrupts are handeled usart_interrupt.c.
 The callback functions are implemented in SerialConsole.c as usart_write_callback() and usart_read_callback.
 They are linked through the usart_module type thats initialized as usart_instance in SerialConsole.c.

 5. What are the callback functions that are called when:

 - A character is received?
-(RX) usart_read_callback()
+(RX): usart_read_callback()

 - A character has been sent?
-(TX) usart_write_callback()
+(TX): usart_write_callback()

 6. Explain what is being done on each of these two callbacks and how they relate to the cbufRx and cbufTx buffers.

 In the usart_write_callback() function, a single char is being passed from the cbufTx buffer to a data structure inside of the usart handling structure.
 In the usart_read_callback() function, the cbufRx buffer is linked to a data strcuture inside of the usart handling structure so that it can pass cbufRx the incoming data.

 7. Draw a diagram that explains the program flow for UART receive – starting with the user typing a character and ending with how that characters ends up in the circular buffer “cbufRx”.
 Please make reference to specific functions in the starter code.

 8. Draw a diagram that explains the program flow for the UART transmission – starting from a string added by the program to the circular buffer “cbufTx” and ending on characters being shown on the screen of a PC (On Teraterm, for example).
 Please make reference to specific functions in the starter code.

 9. What is done on the function “startStasks()” in main.c?
 How many threads are started?